-Summary Performance on Settlement Agreement Requirements

-Final Settlement Agreement Baseline Performance April - September 2022 October 2022 - March April - September 2023
+Final Settlement Agreement (FSA) Requirements Baseline Performance April - September 2022 Performance October 2022 - March 2023 Performance April - September 2023 Performance

-(FSA) Requirements Performance 2023 Performance Performance

 Congregate Care Placements - 92% of children ages 12 and 99% of children ages 12 99% of children ages 12 98% 139 of children ages 12

 Children Ages 12 and Under: under in foster care were and under in foster care and under in foster care and under in foster care

 placed outside of a congregate were placed outside of a were placed outside of a were placed outside of a

 14. At least 98% of the Class care setting.
 (March 2018) congregate care setting. congregate care setting. congregate care setting.
-140
+14

 Members 12 years old and under

 shall be placed outside of

 Congregate Care Placements on

 the last day of the Reporting

 period unless an exception pre-

 approved or approved

 afterwards by the Co-Monitors is

 documented in the Class

 Member's case file.

 (FSA IV.E.3.)